Harold Hunt (professor): Early life

 Hunt was born at Dubbo, New South Wales, the third child of Harold Wesley George Hunt (1867-1903), founder and Headmaster of Dubbo Boys Grammar School, and his wife Grace Matilda (née Henderson).
 He was three months old when his father died and his mother then trained as a teacher.
 She later founded Woodcourt College in the Sydney suburb of Marrickville.
-He attended his father's alma mater, Newington College, from 1916 until 1920.
+He attended his father's alma mater, Newington College, from 1916 until 1920, under C. J. Prescott.
 In 1920, he won the Wigram Allen Scholarship, endowed by Sir George Wigram Allen, for classics, with Herbert Dadswell receiving it for mathematics.
 At the end of 1920 Hunt was named Dux of the College and received the Schofield Scholarship.
-He went up to the University of Sydney and in 1921 and graduated as a Bachelor of Arts.
-He won the university medal and the Cooper Travelling Scholarship, which enabled him to take a Master of Arts at Queen's College, Oxford in 1926.
+He went up to the University of Sydney and in 1921 and graduated as a Bachelor of Arts with first-class honours in classics.
+He also won the university medal and the Cooper Travelling Scholarship, which enabled him to take a Master of Arts at Queen's College, Oxford in 1926.

 Schoolmaster

-Upon graduation, Hunt was appointed by Melbourne Grammar School headmaster R. P. Franklin to teach Classics and completed a Diploma of Education in 1929 at the University of Melbourne.
+Upon graduation, Hunt was appointed by Melbourne Grammar School headmaster R. P. Franklin to teach classics and completed a Diploma of Education in 1929 at the University of Melbourne.
 In 1931 he became senior classics master and whilst at "Grammar" was involved in debating, rowing, rifle-shooting and the cadet corps.
 He married Gwendolen Dinah Fulton Jones in 1928.